vanylabs/fastappkit/CONTRIBUTING.md

 ### User Documentation

--   Update `docs/Usage.md` for user-facing changes
+-   Update documentation files for user-facing changes
 -   Update README.md if needed
 -   Add examples for new features

-## 🎯 Areas for Contribution
+## Areas for Contribution

 We welcome contributions in these areas: